aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## EC2 in Local Zones
 To use templates in [AWS Local Zones](https://aws.amazon.com/about-aws/global-infrastructure/localzones/), verify [available services features](https://aws.amazon.com/about-aws/global-infrastructure/localzones/features/) and adjust CloudFormation parameters accordingly.
-For example, you may have to change `version`, `instanceType` and `volumeType`  with `assignStaticIP` set to `No`.
+For example, you may have to change `osVersion`, `instanceType` and `volumeType`, and set `assignStaticIP` to `No`.

 ## Securing EC2 instance
 To futher secure your EC2 instance, you may want to